-How to feed, water and hold animals at sites where animals that aren't for human consumption are killed, and how the site must be designed.
+How to feed, water and hold animals at sites where animals that are not for human consumption are killed, and how the site must be designed.

 You must also make sure that you restrain, stun and kill animals correctly.

-You must unload and kill animals as soon as possible after they arrive on the site.
+- unload and kill animals as soon as possible after they arrive on the site

-You must have suitable equipment and facilities to unload animals safely.
-For example, ramps for animals to walk down must have the smallest possible slope and walls or railings to prevent animals falling off the ramp.
+- have suitable equipment and facilities to unload animals safely - for example, ramps for animals to walk down must have the smallest possible slope and walls or railings to prevent animals falling off the ramp

-You must make sure there no sharp edges or protrusions which animals could contact.
+- make sure there are no sharp edges or protrusions which animals could contact

-The floor must be non-slip and have side guards where necessary.
+- make sure the floor is non-slip and have side guards where necessary

 Animals in containers

 You must treat animals delivered in crates or other containers, especially those with a flexible or slatted base, with care and unload them one at a time.
 You must keep the containers level.
-Containers mustn’t be:
+Containers must not be:

 - knocked over